 Precor is widely recognized for its innovative, award winning designs of exercise equipment.
 Precor aggressively seeks U.S. and foreign patents for both the mechanical construction and the visual aspects of its product design.
 Any party contemplating the use of Precor's product designs is hereby forewarned that Precor considers the unauthorized appropriation of its proprietary rights to be a very serious matter.
-Precor will vigorously pursue all unauthorized appropriation including through legal actions.
+Precor will vigorously pursue all unauthorized appropriation of its proprietary rights.